What is Meditation

 Woody’s description of “360-degree bubble vision” and the ability to perceive from millions of viewpoints simultaneously resonates with the idea of expanded consciousness.
 In this state, spatial and temporal boundaries dissolve.
 He describes a paradoxical sense of confusion alongside a profound recognition of order: everything was "right where it was supposed to be, doing exactly what it was supposed to be doing, exactly when it was supposed to be doing it."
 This realization points to a deeper, intuitive understanding of reality as inherently structured and harmonious, even amidst apparent chaos.

 This experience also invites us to consider the fluidity of identity.
 Woody's shift from being an individual observer to becoming the debris challenges the fixed notion of self.
 In this expanded state, identity is not confined to a single body or perspective but flows through the entirety of the experience.
-The “self” becomes the entire field of perception — an interconnected web of particles, each carrying its own viewpoint within the collective whole.
+The 'self' as consciousness becomes the entire field of perception — an interconnected web of particles, each carrying its own viewpoint within the collective whole.

 From a theoretical perspective, Woody’s account can be seen as an experiential manifestation of superposition, a concept from quantum physics.
 In superposition, a particle exists in multiple states simultaneously until observed.
 Similarly, Woody experiences reality from countless perspectives at once, embodying a multiplicity of viewpoints without being confined to a single, fixed identity.